sourabhv/sourabhv.github.io/_drafts/replace-awk-sed-with-pyed-piper.md

 quis,nostrud,exercitation,ullamco,laboris,28,ut,aliquip,ex
 </pre>

-Here we split the file on comma (`mm`) and get the 6th column and multiply it with 2 (by converting it to int first and the converting back to string).
-Then we add back the 0-5th and 7-last to last column and join back on comma to get the final csv.
+Here we split the file on comma (`mm`), get the 6th column and multiply it with 2 (by converting it to *int* first and the converting back to *string*).
+Then we add back the 0 to 5th and 7th to last column and join back on comma to get the required csv.
 Finally you can append `> foo.csv` to redirect the output back into the csv file.

 Manipulating the pp list
 ------------------------